rustadadam/chess/Miscellanious/notes.md

 - The standard use is ECC for .
 - Disadvantage: Slow, size-restriction.
 Advantage: Open key distribution
 - Certificate Authorities provide a web certificate which help people learn

+### Question
+- How do you alter the game with websocket